America’s best long-weekend escapes

 Austin to San Antonio, Texas

 It's easy to motor between these two Texas Hill County cities in just over an hour.
-And, from Austin’s hip nightlife, music scene and beloved BBQ joints to the restaurants and art that flank San Antonio’s Riverwalk, there’s plenty to keep visitors occupied.
+And, from Austin’s hip nightlife, music scene, and beloved BBQ joints to the restaurants and art that flank San Antonio’s Riverwalk, there’s plenty to keep visitors occupied.
 But adding in Fredericksburg really completes the triangle.

 Austin to San Antonio, Texas

 The German-settled town of Fredericksburg, surrounded by wineries, combines proud heritage with modern twists on its past, from food to art.
-Visitors can also take a detour to hike up the huge granite boulders of Enchanted Rock State Natural Area (reservations required for weekends and holidays), before looping down to San Antonio, where disused brewery Pearl is the place to hang out.
-The micro-district, just off the Riverwalk, has boutiques, a food hall, restaurants and a hotel in buildings once dedicated to brewing beer.
+Visitors can also take a detour to hike up the huge granite boulders of Enchanted Rock State Natural Area (it's a good idea to book in advance for weekends and holidays).

 Portland to Ogunquit, Maine

-There are only around 40 miles (64km) between these two coastal beauties, but most visitors choose to take their time, meandering down roads that skim past bays, beaches and breakwaters.
+There are only around 40 miles between these two coastal beauties, but most visitors choose to take their time, meandering down roads that skim past bays, beaches, and breakwaters.
 Portland itself is wonderfully walkable, with a lovely stretch of bars and restaurants tucked along the cobbled streets of the Old Port by the waterfront.
-There's also a rich art scene, including works by Warhol and Monet at the Portland Museum of Art (open with advanced, timed tickets).

 Portland to Ogunquit, Maine